atrn/dmake/README.md

 # dmake - build tool using dcc

-`dmake` is a software build tool for C++/C using the dcc compiler-driver.
-Despite its name dmake is *not* a make clone and in fact bears no relation to make or others of its ilk. dmake builds _modules_ using dcc to do the compilation. dmake determines what files to compile and how to compile them.
+`dmake` is a build tool for C++/C that, despite its name, is *not* a make clone. dmake has no relation to make or other tools of its ilk.

+dmake builds _modules_ and uses the dcc compiler- driver to do take care of the compilation task. dmake itself determines what and how to compile and uses dcc's automatic dependency-based compiles to keep compiled outputs up to date.

+dmake offers some features to help the lazy programmer.  dmake can automatically determine if source code represents a program or library and invokes dcc accordingly to create an executable or a library.

+The dmake _user-experience_ is typically a two step thing.
+The first step is where we create _options files_ used by dcc when it is compiling.
+We usually just create one file, CXXFLAGS, to define compiler options.
+If we're building a program we may create another file, LIBS, to link in extra libraries.

+With the options files in place usage is usually just typing `dmake`.
+It figures out what to do.

 ## Using dmake